NikosAlexandris/pvgis-prototype/documentation/analysis_of_rsun.md

 by the `lumcline2()` function!

-### Optimise inclination & orientation
+##### Tilt & orientation

 This section of the code

-1. The code checks if `optimalAngle` is 1.
+1. If `optimalAngle` is `1`.
-   If so, it means that the slope is to be optimized for a given aspect.
+   optimise the slope for a given aspect.

-   1. `optimizeSlope()` is called with various parameters in order to calculate the optimal slope which is stored in the variable `calculatedSlope`.
+   1. Call `optimizeSlope()` with various parameters to calculate the optimal slope and store it the variable `calculatedSlope`.

    2. If `calculatedSlope` is very small (`< 0.01`)
-   or the latitude close to `0`
+   or the latitude close to `0`,
    indicating convergence problems or issues with the optimization, a small default slope value of `0.001` is assigned to `newslope`.

    3. If the calculated slope is valid, it is assigned to `newslope`.

-   4. `updateGeometryYear()` is called to update the geometry variables based on the new slope and aspect
+   4. Call `updateGeometryYear()` to update the geometry variables based on the new slope using, however, the existing aspect value.
-   (the existing aspect value is used in this case).

-   **Important** in this function is that it calculates the solar declination using the method presented by Jenco.
+   > **Important** in this function is that it calculates the _solar declination_ using the method presented by Jenco.

-2. If `optimalAngle` is 2, it means that both the slope and aspect are to be optimized.
+2. If `optimalAngle` is `2`,
+   optimise both the slope and aspect angles.

-   - `optimizeSlopeAspect()` is called with various parameters to determine the optimal slope and aspect.
+   - Call `optimizeSlopeAspect()` with various parameters to determine the optimal slope and aspect.

-   - The calculated values are stored in the variables `newslope` and `newaspect`.
+   - Store the calculated values in the variables `newslope` and `newaspect`.

-3. Depending on the `axisTrackingType`, the code prints the optimized or input values of slope and azimuth.
+3. Print the values of slope and azimuth depending on the `axisTrackingType`.

-   If `axisTrackingType` is
+   `axisTrackingType` =

-   - $0$, it indicates a fixed tilt system, and both slope and azimuth are printed.
+   - `0` indicates a fixed tilt system, thus print both the slope and azimuth.

-   - $3$ or $5$, it indicates a single-axis tracking system, and only the slope is printed.
+   - `3` or `5` indicates a single-axis tracking system,
+     thus print only the slope.

-   - _any other value_, it indicates a system without tracking, and neither the slope nor the azimuth is printed.
+   - _any other value_ indicates a system without tracking,
+   this do not print any of the angle values.

-### Total radiation
+##### Total radiation

-The code finally calls the `calculate()` function to perform the actual calculation of the total radiation.

-   - `calculate()` takes various parameters, including geometry, data, and options.
-   - The calculated total radiation is stored in the variable `totRad`.
+Finally, call the `calculate()` function with various parameters (geometry, data, and options) to calculate the total radiation and store it in the variable `totRad`.

-   **Important** in this function is that, unlike the `updateGeometryYear` (and the first `calculateGeometryYear` functions), it calculates the solar declination based on some alternative method.
+> **Important** in this function is that, unlike the `updateGeometryYear` and the `calculateGeometryYear` functions, it calculates the _solar declination_ based on an alternative method.
 That is, it does not use method presented by Jenco.
-This "alternative" method, hardcodes the angle of incidence (see `AOIConstants`) which, in turn does not take in to accound a more realistic approximation of the sun's position.
+This other method, uses a hardcoded angle of incidence (see `AOIConstants`) which does not account for a more realistic approximation of the sun's position.

-###  Performance & energy consumption
+#####  Performance & energy consumption

 This section of the code calculates and analyzes the performance of a PV system based on solar radiation data and energy consumption.

 1. Initialization:

-   - Various variables are declared, such as `powerWasted`, `powerProduced`, `posInYear`, `powerOvershootMonth`, `totalEnergyMonth`, and `sumDays`.
+   - Various variables are declared, such as:

+        - `powerWasted`,
+        - `powerProduced`,
+        - `posInYear`,
+        - `powerOvershootMonth`,
+        - `totalEnergyMonth`,
+        - and `sumDays`.

    - The `sumDays` array is initialized with zeros.

-   - Several arrays (`monthCounts`, `daysBatteryFullMonths`, `daysBatteryEmptyMonths`, `powerOvershootMonth`, `totalEnergyMonth`) are initialized with zeros.
+   - Several arrays are initialized with zeros, including:

+        - `monthCounts`,
+        - `daysBatteryFullMonths`,
+        - `daysBatteryEmptyMonths`,
+        - `powerOvershootMonth`,
+        - `totalEnergyMonth`

    - The `chargeHistogram` array is initialized with zeros.

-   - The variable `nomPower` is calculated based on the `useDetailedModel` flag and `pvPower` value.
+   - The nominal power variable `nomPower` is calculated based on the `useDetailedModel` flag and `pvPower` value.

 2. Calculation loop:

    - The loop iterates `numValsToRead` times.
    - The `sumDays` array is populated by summing the radiation values (`radiationVals`) for each day.
    - Two nested loops iterate over the 12 months and set their respective counters to zero.

+3. Energy model

-3. Detailed model calculation (if `useDetailedModel` is 2):
+    1. Detailed model calculation if `useDetailedModel` is `2`

-   - This section performs detailed calculations using a Newton-Raphson method for the given number of days (`numdays`).
+    This section performs detailed calculations using a Newton-Raphson method for the given number of days `numdays`.

-   - Inside the loop, there is an inner loop iterating over the 24 hours of each day.
+   - An inner loop (inside the parent loop) iterates over the 24 hours of each day.

    - Various calculations are performed to determine the power produced by the solar system, including the temperature coefficient, voltage, current, and polynomial fits.

    - The charge state of the battery is updated based on the power produced and consumed.

    - If the charge state exceeds the energy capacity, it is clamped to the maximum, and the excess power is considered wasted.

    - Statistics related to power overshot, power wasted, total energy, and charge state distribution are updated.

-4. Performance model calculation (if `useDetailedModel` is 1):
+    2. Performance model calculation if `useDetailedModel` is `1`

-   - This section uses a performance model (EnergyContributionPerformanceModelMPP) to calculate the power contributions and losses for the given number of days.
+    This section uses the `EnergyContributionPerformanceModelMPP` model to calculate the power contributions and losses for the given number of days.

-   - Inside the loop, there is an inner loop iterating over the 24 hours of each day.
+   - An inner loop (inside the parent loop) iterates over the 24 hours of each day.

    - The performance model calculates the energy contribution, energy not captured, energy into and from the battery, and power missing.

    - Similar to the detailed model, statistics are updated based on these calculations.

-5. Simple model calculation (if `useDetailedModel` is not 1 or 2):
+    3. Simple model calculation if `useDetailedModel` is not `1` (n)or `2`

-#### Detailed model calculation
+###### Energy model

-If `useDetailedModel` is equal to 2, the code executes the detailed model calculation.
+If `useDetailedModel` is equal to `2`, the code executes the detailed model calculation.

 1. Initialization:

-   - Various variables are declared to store intermediate values during the calculations, such as `currFuncVal`, `voltFuncVal`, `currFuncDeriv`, `voltFuncDeriv`, `loadCurrent`, `locRadiation`, `locTemperature`, `residual`, `voltage`, `current`, `newcurrent`, `newvoltage`, `cableResistance`, `dampingFactor`, and `funcval`.
+   - Various variables are declared to store intermediate values during the calculations, such as:

+   `currFuncVal`,
+   `voltFuncVal`,
+   `currFuncDeriv`,
+   `voltFuncDeriv`,
+   `loadCurrent`,
+   `locRadiation`,
+   `locTemperature`,
+   `residual`,
+   `voltage`,
+   `current`,
+   `newcurrent`,
+   `newvoltage`,
+   `cableResistance`,
+   `dampingFactor`,
+   and `funcval`.

 2. Loop over days:

    - The loop iterates `numdays` times.

-   - If the sum of radiation values for a particular day (`sumDays[i]`) is less than or equal to 0, the loop skips to the next iteration.
+   - If the sum of radiation values for a particular day (`sumDays[i]`) is less than or equal to `0`, the loop skips to the next iteration.

-   - Inside the loop, there is an inner loop iterating over the 24 hours of each day.
+   - An inner loop iterates over the 24 hours of each day.

 3. Power production calculation:

-   - The code checks if the `locRadiation` value (radiation for the current hour) is below a certain cutoff value (`RADIATION_CUTOFF`).
+   - Check if the `locRadiation` value (radiation for the current hour) is below a the cutoff value `RADIATION_CUTOFF`.

-   - If the radiation is below the cutoff, the `powerProduced` is set to 0, indicating no power is produced.
+   - If the radiation is below the cutoff, the `powerProduced` is set to `0`, indicating no power is produced.

-   - If the radiation is above the cutoff, the code performs a detailed power production calculation using the Newton-Raphson method.
+   - If the radiation is above the cutoff, perform a detailed power production calculation using the Newton-Raphson method.

-   - The calculations involve updating the voltage and current values iteratively until a convergence criterion (`residual`) is met.
+   - The calculations involve
+     updating the voltage and current values iteratively until the convergence criterion `residual` is met.

    - The power produced is calculated as the product of voltage and current.

 4. Battery charge state update:

    - The `chargeState` is updated by adding the power produced and subtracting the hourly consumption.

    - If the charge state is negative, indicating insufficient energy, the battery is considered empty for the day.
      The deficit power is added to the `powerMissing` variable, and the charge state is set to zero.

    - If the charge state exceeds the energy capacity, indicating excess energy, the battery is considered full for the day.
-The excess power is calculated as the difference between the charge state and the energy capacity, and it contributes to the `powerOvershoot` variable.
+     The excess power is calculated as the difference between the charge state and the energy capacity,
+     and it contributes to the `powerOvershoot` variable.
      The charge state is clamped to the energy capacity.

    - If the charge state is within the capacity, no power is wasted.

 5. Accumulating statistics:

    - The `totalEnergy` is updated by adding the net power produced (accounting for wasted power).

-   - The monthly statistics (`totalEnergyMonth` and `powerOvershootMonth`) are updated.
+   - The monthly statistics `totalEnergyMonth` and `powerOvershootMonth` are updated.

-####  Energy Contribution Performance Model MPP
+###### Energy Contribution Performance Model MPP

 > This section calculates the energy contribution from the PV system and losses, tracks the battery charge state, and accumulates statistics related to the battery's fullness, emptiness, energy production, and energy loss for each day and month for the given number of days based on a performance model (`EnergyContributionPerformanceModelMPP`)

-If `useDetailedModel` is equal to 1, a different detailed model calculation is run.
+If `useDetailedModel` is equal to 1, run a different detailed calculation model.

 1. Initialization: